xin-cheng-ds/reddit-depression-post-analysis/README.md

 I am very concerned about the mental health problems that impede the youths from living a full and happy life.
 I want to understand their struggles and issues they deal with.
 Reddit is a good place to start the understanding, although it's not comprehensive, many people suffer from severe depression are reluctant or even feel shameful to talk about their depression online.

 Here I analysed posts from depression subreddit, using NLP to separate the topics and plot them in 2D dimensions.

+Hope everyone who suffer from mental health issues can get real help.
+And there is always help, always hope.